 The Memorial Society of Georgia is an affiliate of the Funeral Consumers Alliance, a national non-profit watchdog organization protecting the rights—and wallets—of grieving consumers.

 FCA’s affiliates, like the Memorial Society of Georgia, are nonsectarian, non-profit education organizations.
-They were first started in the late 1930s because of two influences: the Depression and the increasing cost of funerals due to the use of embalming and more elaborately manufactured caskets.
-There are now about 90 such affiliates across the U.S. You can see a list of the Memorial Society of Georgia’s “sister organizations” by going to https://www.funerals.org/local-fca/.
+They were first started in the late 1930s because of the increasing cost of funerals (largely due to the use of embalming and more elaborately manufactured caskets).
+There are now about 90 such affiliates across the U.S. (see a list at https://www.funerals.org/local-fca/).
 To learn more about the Funeral Consumers Alliance, visit their website at www.funerals.org.
 The FCA is not funded by any government agency nor does it have corporate or funeral industry sponsors.
-To send donations go to https://www.funerals.org/donate/ or contact:
+To send donations, go to https://www.funerals.org/donate/ or contact:

 Funeral Consumers Alliance

 South Burlington, VT 05403